-- Check the spelling of a whole project or of a selected part.
-You can list all the spelling errors found in a project and correct them easily (see "Spell checking for the whole project or the selected scope" on page 374). - Set Spelling Checker options.
-You can set spelling checker options, such as skipping numbers, upper case words in the Environment Options dialog box (Spell Check option) (see "Setting the spell checking options" on page 378).
+- Check spelling as you type.
+A shortcut menu provides spelling options.
+Right click the word underlined in red to enter the shortcut menu.
+Spelling options will be displayed.
+Words can also be entered into a customized dictionary using Add to Dictionary (see "Spell checking as you type" on page 382). - Check the spelling of a whole project or of a selected part.
+You can list all the spelling errors found in a project and correct them easily (see "Spell checking for the whole project or the selected scope" on page 384). - Set Spelling Checker options.
+You can set spelling checker options, such as skipping numbers, upper case words in the Environment Options dialog box (Spell Check option) (see "Setting the spell checking options" on page 388).

 • Add a spell checking dictionaries.
-All "Open Office" supportive spelling languages can be added additionally to the existing ones (see "Spell checking dictionaries" on page 380).
+All "Open Office" supportive spelling languages can be added additionally to the existing ones (see "Spell checking dictionaries" on page 390).